Everything you need to know about mezzanine goods lifts

 A mezzanine is an intermediate floor in a building which is partly open to the double-height floor below or does not extend over the whole floorspace of the building.
 Mezzanines may serve a wide variety of functions.
 Industrial mezzanines, such as those used in warehouses, are often used to gain valuable additional space for stock, expansion of processes etc.

 To make full use of a mezzanine floor often lifts are attached to the side or through the mezzanine to enable easier access or materials handling.

 Typically they are goods lifts for moving heavy, bulky stock in warehouses, factories and retail stores.
-They deliver dependable, cost-effective performance in a variety of commercial environments, from rail stations, factories and warehouses to laundry facilities, stores and workshops.
+They deliver dependable, cost-effective performance in various commercial environments, from rail stations, factories and warehouses to laundry facilities, stores and workshops.

 Increasing efficiency and safety

 Mezzanine lifting systems streamline access throughout premises.
 They help you meet all standards, regulations and directives, including the Health and Safety at Work etc. Act 1974 and Manual Handling Operations 1992.

 This protects staff from the risks involved in the repetitive lifting of heavy, bulky, awkward loads.
 This keeps your operation running safely and efficiently by minimising employee downtime and the legal action that workplace injuries may incur.

 One of three goods lifts in a Yeovil laundry, serving as a mezzanine lift.

 Types of lifts that can serve mezzanine floors

 Mezzanine floor lifts come in different sizes and capacities, from smaller models to heavy-duty goods lifts and goods-attendant lifts.
 All are designed to move loads of different weights, shapes and sizes.